 When I turned around to walk towards the Ghum Station, I saw it sandwiched between the two trains and proudly announcing its date of birth – 1891.

 The single room Ghum museum takes the visitor through the times that Darjeeling Himalayan Railway has seen.
-It establishes the need for rail line by explaining how many different type of transportation people had to take or lets say negotiate to reach Darjeeling from the plains.
+It establishes the need for rail line by explaining how many different types of transportation people had to take or let’s say negotiate to reach Darjeeling from the plains.
 To cut down that time and add convenience – Darjeeling rail line was established.
 It incidentally runs parallel to the Hill Cart Road and would eventually face competition from the buses that used the same road but reached faster.
-Information boards explain the technical aspect of train.
-There are paintings of stations, track and loops that bring alive the initial days of Darjeeling Himalayan Railway.
+Information boards explain the technical aspect of the train.
+There are paintings of stations, track, and loops that bring alive the initial days of Darjeeling Himalayan Railway.
 There are newspaper articles written about the railway and its famous passengers.